Summary of Services

 Administering Benefits Efficiently and Reliably to Those Who Qualify

-The Social Security Administration (SSA), a U.S. government agency, administers financial and healthcare-related benefits to support the stability of individuals and families nationwide.
+The Social Security Administration (SSA), a U.S. government agency, administers financial and healthcare-related benefits to support the stability of individuals and families across the nation.
 These services include retirement benefits, disability benefits, Supplemental Security Income (SSI), survivor and family benefits, Medicare, and the issuance of new or replacement Social Security cards.

 The SSA's core mission is to deliver timely and accurate benefits to eligible individuals and ensure that support is available.